 • Less server machine load.

-• The hosting client and non-hosting client may be closer together than they are to the server, making decreased game reaction times.
+• The hosting client and non-hosting client may be closer together than they are to the server, decreasing the game latency (reaction time).

 Downsides to P2P include: